 PAA and SCA are mapped within the Project (i.e. Zone 2 and Zone 3).
 The only surface impacts to ARIs will result from the flares described in Section 6.1.
 The total flare disturbance including exclusion areas is 0.64 ha, resulting in 0.1% of the mapped SCA and 0.01% of the mapped PAA areas being impacted by the Project.
-Permanent impact to SCA will include removal and reinstatement of one flare (approximately 0.000007 ha).
 The ROs for SCA and PAA applicable to this application require that surface impacts be not more that 2%.
 Refer to Section 4.1 and Section 4.2 outlining the detailed assessment against the ROs for SCA and PAA.

-Table 16 shows the areas of ARI across the Project, including the flare exclusion zones.
+Table 6 shows the areas of ARI across the Project, including the flare exclusion zones.

-Table 16 Areas of ARI for the Project
+Table 6Areas of ARI for the Project